zeusec/CMO-tacview-textures/README.md

 # CMO Tacview Textures Downloader

 A tool to download Sentinel-2 texture tiles and SRTM30 elevation data for use with [Tacview](https://www.tacview.net/) and [Command: Modern Operations](https://command.matrixgames.com/).
+This downloads ALL textures and terrain data, totaling ~26 GB of space.
+If you stop, it will resume where you left off on the next start assuming downloaded files are still present.
+Once finished you must move the files yourself to proper location.

 >
 > — [Matrix Games Downloads Page](https://command.matrixgames.com/?page_id=1876)